Police Department Administration

 Special Event Permit

 Any organization or business considering holding a special event in Ridgeland must coordinate their activities with the Ridgeland Police Department.
-Download application (Link Coming Soon)
+A Special-Event-Permit-Application must be completed and submitted at least 3 weeks prior to the event.

-An application to play on premises must be completed if the event will include musical acts performing outdoors.
-Download application (Link Coming Soon)
+An Application to Play On-Premises Music must be completed if the event will include musical acts performing outdoors.

 The Training Division of the Ridgeland Police Department handles the education and training of incoming and current officers.
 New police recruits are required to complete a week-long orientation of department policies and procedures, 320 hours of supervised instruction on day and night shifts with a Certified Field Training Officer, a ten-week training program at the State Police Academy, and a phase of intensive evaluation before being released for solo patrol.
 Current officers are required by the State to receive a minimum of 24 hours of continuing education each year to stay on the cutting edge of the latest in training and information.